InevitablePG/FileLocator/README.md

 The project structure follows a typical Flask application structure.
 The `Locator` directory contains the main logic of the file search, while `static` and `templates` directories hold static files and HTML templates, respectively.
 The `main.py` file serves as the entry point for the Flask application.

-## Owner

-This project is maintained by [@InevitablePG](https://github.com/InevitablePG).
-Feel free to reach out if you have any questions or suggestions.